aquarhead/blog/_posts/2023-10-13-gitlab-privatelink.md

 title: "Building MITM to secure™ GitLab CI traffic"
 ---

 Disclaimer: I don't like GitLab, not one bit.
-But if you're unfortunately in a team called "DevOps" where the company uses GitLab, chances are, you are tasked to run it.
+But if you're unfortunately in a team called "DevOps" where the company uses GitLab, chances are, you are tasked to run it anyway.

 ---